NVIDIA BlueField Platform Software Troubleshooting Guide

 Both UDP and TCP Packets are Matched, However, Only TCP was Intended

-By default, DOCA Flow operates in Relaxed Match mode, and only doca_flow_parser_meta handles header-type matching.
-The doca_flow_match enums, such as match.outer.l4_type_ext, do not control header-type matches.
-These enums are simply selectors for how DOCA Flow should treat unions for multiple headers like TCP and UDP.
-Consult the DOCA Flow Parser Meta documentation for configuring the correct header-type match.
+DOCA Flow operates in Relaxed Match mode (refer to the "Setting Pipe Match or Action" section).
+In this mode, only doca_flow_parser_meta controls header-type matching.
+The doca_flow_match enums, such as match.outer.l4_type_ext, do not influence header-type matching.
+Instead, these enums act as selectors, specifying how DOCA Flow handles unions for multiple headers, such as TCP and UDP.

 Match Structure is Configured to Match on Type, but Runtime Error Occurs